Sea Duck Hunting Alaska

 Hunt Sea Ducks in Alaska

 Sea duck hunting in Alaska usually focuses on species specific trophy collecting, and this outfitter will adjust his hunting style according to your goals.
 If you’re interested in a lot of shooting, the Goldeneye, Mallard, and Widgeon hunting is phenomenal.
 This is a vessel-based, fully guided Sea Duck hunt in Alaska’s Prince Williams Sound out of Valdez, Alaska.
-There is also the option for non-guided hunting Sitka Blacktail Deer.
-Common Sea Ducks & Divers include; Harlequin, Oldsquaw, Surf Scoter, White Winged Scoter, Black Scoter, Common & Red Breasted Mergansers, Common & Barrows Goldeneye, Bufflehead, & Blue Bill.
+There is also the option for non-guided hunting Sitka blacktail deer.
+Common Sea Ducks & Divers include; Harlequin, Oldsquaw, Surf Scoter, White Winged Scoter, Black Scoter, Common & Red Breasted Mergansers, Common & Barrow’s Goldeneye, Bufflehead, & Blue Bill.
 This time of year, the ducks are in full plumage and make amazing mounts.
+These are vessel based hunts, comfortably taking you out to hunt by day and returning to a warm bed & hot shower by night!

 Sea Duck Hunting is a Winter Affair